FelixReuthlinger/ConfigurePlants/ConfigurePlants/README.md

 ## Features

 This mod does not use any .cfg file to configure it.
-Instead it does provide:
+Instead it does provide configuration via YAML files:

 1. Ability to simply write out the currently in-game loaded configuration of all Plants (following the `Plant` Valheim type).
 2. Ability to read 1 or many files that contain configuration values in the same model that can be written, it will then change the in-game values of the plants while loading into the world.

+YAML file contents are `ServerSync`ed.

 ### Supported config values for plants